phelipetls/blog/content/posts/dark-mode-implementation-for-ssr-websites/index.md

 }
 ```

-If there's nothing in `localStorage`, we respect system settings.
+So that, if there's nothing in `localStorage`, we respect system settings.

 # Hugo implementation details